-The number of students entering Prep in any given year is not to exceed seventy-five (75) students in three (3) classrooms, unless there are more than 75 students enrolling from within the catchment area.
+The number of students entering Prep in any given year is not to exceed 100 in 4 classrooms, unless there are more than 100 students enrolling from within the catchment area.

-The college's Programs of Excellence in Sport, Engineering, Arts, Music and Instrumental Music, Aviation is supported through the allocation of a defined number of places.
-Places in the Programs of Excellence will only be available to 'out of catchment' enrolments once the demand for 'in catchment' enrolment has been met.
+The school's Programs of Excellence are supported through the allocation of a defined number of places.
+Places in the Programs of Excellence will only be available to out-of-catchment enrolments once the demand for in-catchment enrolment has been met and sufficient Student Enrolment Capacity has been reserved for future in-catchment growth.
 Currently Kelvin Grove State College has the capacity to enrol:

-As Kelvin Grove State College is a Prep to Year 12 campus, it has two catchment areas- i.e. one for Prep to Year 7 and another for Years 8 to 12 (described as P-7 catchment and 8-12 catchment respectively).
+As Kelvin Grove State College is a Prep to Year 12 campus, it has separate catchment areas for primary and secondary, one for Prep to Year 6 and another for Years 7 to 12 (described as P- 6 catchment and 7-12 catchment respectively).